 Eastern Park of the Imperial Palace

 The Ginza Wako Building is a Neo-Renaissance style building with a clock tower dating back to the 19th century.
-The building is the landmark for the Ginza shopping district and was first founded in 1881 by Kintaro Hattori, a watch and jewelry specialist.
+The building is the landmark for the Ginza shopping district and was first founded in 1881 by Kintaro Hattori, a watch and jewellery specialist.
 Ginza Wako (or just Wako for short) is one of the relatively few buildings that survived World War II.
-Nowadays Wako is one of the most well-known retailers in Japan and houses upscale foreign merchandise such as watches, jewelry, dishware and porcelain.
+Nowadays, Wako is one of the most well-known retailers in Japan and houses upscale foreign merchandise such as watches, jewellery, dishware and porcelain.
 The clock tower plays the famous Westminster Chimes.

 Hakuhinkan Toy Park

-With four floors of toys and games, Hakuhinkan is truly a paradise for every child as well as young-at-heart adults.
-The store was first opened in 1899 which makes it one of the oldest toy stores in Japan.
+With 4 floors of toys and games, Hakuhinkan Toy Park is truly a paradise for every child as well as young-at-heart adults.
+The store was first opened in 1899, making it one of the oldest toy stores in Japan.
 Hakuhinkan features all sorts of toys, from computer games to board games, jigsaw puzzles, game arcades, magic tricks, wooden toys, Japanese dolls and traditional goods, music boxes, stuffed animals and joke gifts.
 Hakuhinkan also has a toy clinic, a duty-free counter and child-friendly restaurants.
 If you’re travelling by public transport, take the JR Yamanote line to Shimbashi.

 When in Ikebukuro, you should check out the incredible range of bizarre flavours on offer at the Ice Cream Museum inside the Sunshine City Complex.
-It is located inside the Sunshine Namja Town which is an indoor theme park built in the Edo style.
-The park lies on the first floor between the two big shopping malls Alpa and Alta.
+It's located inside the Namja Town, an indoor theme park built in the Edo style.
+The park lies on the first floor between 2 big shopping malls Alpa and Alta.
 If you’ve never tried ice cream from Japan, Turkey, Italy or Belgium, you will have the chance here.
-This place holds countless pints of ice cream in just about every flavour under the sun including octopus, squid, beef tongue, snake and Indian curry, to name just a few.
+This place holds countless pints of ice cream in just about every flavour under the sun, including octopus, squid, beef tongue, snake and Indian curry, to name just a few.
 There's also a gyoza stadium, where you can try 100s of variations of these Japanese dumplings.

 - Tel: +81 (0) 3-35413131

 Nakamise is not just a typical shopping street in Tokyo; its history can be traced back several centuries.
-With an Japanese traditional atmosphere, souvenirs are sold along both sides of the 200-metre pedestrian street which is made up of close to100 small shops.
+With a traditional Japanese atmosphere, souvenirs are sold along both sides of the 200-metre pedestrian street which is made up of close to 100 small shops.
 Items for sale here include traditional yukata dresses, Japanese masks, dolls, folding fans, T-Shirts and more.
-Other must-try goods are popular local snacks such as Japanese senbei (rice crackers), ningyoyaki cakes (small cakes with sweet azuki bean filling), dango (sweet dumplings) and kaminari-okoshi (a traditional Japanese crunchy and colourful sweet snack).
+Must-try local snacks are for sale, such as Japanese senbei (rice crackers), ningyoyaki cakes (small cakes with sweet azuki bean filling), dango (sweet dumplings) and kaminari-okoshi (a traditional Japanese crunchy and colourful sweet snack).
 Nakamise Shopping Street is in the heart of Asakusa, near Sensoji Temple.